jameshanlon/cheese/cheese/pages/privacy-notice.md

 organise the collection of the CHEESE box and collection of the one month and one year follow ups.

-We use the **videos** from the survey for assessment of [trainee Energy Tracers](/energy-tracer-training) as part of their Continuing Professional Development (CPD) qualification.
+We use the **videos** from the survey for assessment of [trainee surveyors](/surveyor-training) as part of their Continuing Professional Development (CPD) qualification.

 With your permission, we select still **photos** from the survey, combined with